tdilauro/Simplified-wiki/Elasticsearch.md

 When you change the sort order, you either rearrange these fields or add a new on to the beginning.
 When you tell `Filter` to sort by title, you're actually telling it to sort by (sort_title, sort_author, work_id).
 When two books have the same title, we have to have a backup plan, and the backup plan is to sort by author name.
 When you tell `Filter` to sort by series position, you're actually telling it to sort by (series_position, sort_title, sort_author, work_id).

 For most sort orders, that's all you need to know.
-But there are two sort ordersthat are more complicated.
+But there are two sort orders that are more complicated.

 ### `last_update_time`